-- Encyclopedia of Islam Facts on File, 2009).
+- Book: Encyclopedia of Islam (2d edition, 2016).
 Written for students and the general public, this encyclopedic guide explores in some 600 A to Z articles the terms, concepts, personalities, historical events, and institutions that helped shape the history of this religion and the way it is practiced today.
 Includes an informative introduction that provides readers with an overview of Islam, and maps, a chronology, a detailed bibliography, an index, and approximately 80 black-and-white photographs.

 - Book: The Other Sides of Paradise: Explorations into the Religious Meanings of Domestic Space in Islam (1991).
 Winner of the AAR best book award in 1993, history category.
 A comparative study of Muslim discourses about the religious significance of the home as expressed in sacred texts and in Egyptian ethnographic contexts.